McKinley Building: Mistrust

 An exploration of the attic chronicled in an article in The Eagle published Nov.
 15, 1966 revealed that a portion of the bare, unused space holds "a maze of telephone wires" and "a complex of electronic equipment."
 This discovery by the university paper sparks a student-led uproar that carries forward as far as 1970.
 An article in The Eagle written in September of 1967 quoting the AU Director of Physical Plant clarifies that the receivers are backup Federal Transmitters.
 An editorial written later in the same paper questions, "what AU's involvement with the government actually is."
 This mistrust eventually leads to the equipment quietly being removed in November of 1967.

 April 7, 1970 rocks thrown at McKinley broke windows as a rally got out of hand.
 A firebomb thrown into a biology lab did not go off.

 Restoration

 School of Communication

 McKinley is the new home of the American University School of Communication.
 Groundbreaking for restoration and construction took place in 2012 and opened for classes in January 2014.

+The renovation and expansion was designed by DLR group.
+The general contractor was GCS-SIGAL.